 The Mental Capacity Act 2005 (MCA) sets out a 2-stage test of mental capacity:

-- Is there an impairment of, or disturbance in the functioning of a person’s mind or brain?
+- Is there an impairment of or disturbance in the functioning of a person’s mind or brain?
 The assumption must always be that the person has capacity to make decisions for themselves, and there should be no coercion or undue influence by the questioner.
-This test will include considering any evidence such as medical records.
+Also, this test includes considering any evidence such as medical records.

 - If the first test is satisfied, is the impairment or disturbance sufficient that the person lacks the capacity to make the decision in question at that time?
 A person can lack capacity to make some decisions, but have capacity to make others.
-It’s also important to appreciate that mental capacity can fluctuate with time, perhaps even just depending upon the time of day.
-Where appropriate, the person should be allowed the time to make a decision themselves.
+And it’s also important to appreciate that mental capacity can fluctuate with time, perhaps even depending on the time of day.
+Where appropriate, others should allow the person time to make a decision themselves.

-The MCA is clear that assumptions should not be made about an individual’s lack of capacity based on either their age, appearance or condition.
-Also, it is essential that decision-makers uphold the principles of “equal consideration”, ie the person should not be treated less favourable than anyone else.
+It’s clear from the MCA that others should not make assumptions about an individual’s lack of capacity based on their age, appearance or condition.
+Also, decision-makers must uphold the principles of “equal consideration”, ie others should not treat the person less favourably than anyone else.

 Who can carry out a mental capacity assessment?

-Technically, anyone can carry out a mental capacity assessment, but to be appropriate, it should be carried out by someone who is involved in supporting the person, and who will be responsible for making a decision if the person is unable to do so.
-This could be a relative or a close friend, but could also include:
+Technically, anyone can carry out a mental capacity assessment.
+But to be appropriate, it should be by someone involved in supporting the person, and who will be responsible for deciding if the person cannot do so.
+So, this could be a relative or a close friend, but it could also include: